abi-am/omicss26/NGS data analysis & file manipulation/alignment_practice/samtools_tutorial.md

 While solutions are available if you get stuck, we encourage you to try on your own!

+> NOTE: some of these commands (especially those that deal with regions/coordinates) will only work on **sorted and indexed BAM files**.
+Refer to the alignment tutorial to remind himself how that's done.

 ---

 ## 🔹 Exercise 1: Count the Total Number of Aligned Reads